Philippe-Guyard/BxWorkflowAutomator/README.md

   - **Ubuntu users:** A detailed instruction on how to add bash scripts to your ubuntu command list can be found [here](https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi)
   - **Windows users:** If you wish to set a permanent DOSKEY/alias for the script see [here](https://superuser.com/questions/1134368/create-permanent-doskey-in-windows-cmd).

-For second year  bachelor users, run the script `newcs201.sh` instead, to download (and unzips) tutorials for CSE201.
+For second year  bachelor users, run the script `newcs201.sh` instead, in order to download (and unzip) tutorials for CSE201.
 More suport for other courses coming soon.
 Second year content support by [@guruprerana](https://github.com/guruprerana).

 Note that you can always see the full argument list by running `python main.py --help`